 ..but what if it wears and tears?

-The brand’s Worn Wear events across the country help customers repair their products.
-You can pick a used garment and repair it yourself, then keep it afterwards.
-Alternatively, you can bring the company your Patagonia products that need repair, and they’ll fix it for you.
+The brand's Worn Wear events across the country help customers repair their products.
+You can pick a used garment and repair it yourself, then keep it afterward.
+Alternatively, you can bring the company your Patagonia products that need repair, and they'll fix it for you free of charge.
 In fact, the brand operates the largest garment repair facility in North America, and its done 40,000 individual repairs this year alone.

 This is one way of ensuring customers that your warranty works.